OmerShubi/DUBUS/README.md

 Usage
 =====

 The project consists of multiple notebooks that work and interact together.
-For the full descriptions, explanations and such please see [Lab4_Main.html](code/Lab4_Main.html).
+For the full descriptions, explanations and such please see [Main notebook](https://scaperex.github.io/DUBUS/).

 - *[Lab4_Main.ipynb](code/Lab4_Main.ipynb)* includes explanations and descriptions about Part 1 (Preprocessing & App) and Part 2 (EDA, Article and App).